Guru Gopinath: Kerala Natanam (Kerala Dance)

 Ordinary people in India, who had no training knowledge in understanding classical dance started enjoying it and appreciating it, only after they had the opportunity of watching Gopinath perform.

 Ramlila and Ramayana ballet

 Guru Gopinath was an exponent of various styles of Indian dances.
-The illustrious 'Raam Leela' of Delhi, choreographed and directed by him was its glorious proof.
-His last choreography 'Ramaayana' ballet was the most popular one, which was staged more than 1500 times in various parts of Kerala..
+The illustrious 'Raam Leela' of Delhi, choreographed and directed by him.
+His last choreography 'Ramaayana' ballet was the most popular one, which was staged more than 1500 times in various parts of Kerala.

 Books

 Guru Gopinath has written books in Malayalam and English, which explain theory and practise of Indian and Kerala dances.
 Two books are in English- The classical Dance poses of India and Abinaya Prakashika (with Sanskrit slokas).